ajmeese7/galley-calls/README.md

 );
 ```

-To start up the Express server, run `npm run start`.
+To start up the Express server, run `npm run devstart`.
 This will start it with
 Nodemon, so the server will automatically restart whenever you make changes to
 important files.
 You can view it at `localhost:5000`.